eddydong/eddydong.github.io/index.md

 ![img](img/solar/2.png)

-Then you might thing of something bigger.
-Let's try to travel to the Saturn and orbit it!
-Since it's such a LONG distance
+Then you might think of something bigger.
+Let's try to travel to the other planet and orbit it?
+Maybe the most unique looking one the the big ring?
+Why not!
+Since it's such a LONG distance between the Saturn and the Earth, you may need to accelerate to the speed of light - no worries here your super space literally has no limit on speed!
+Just push up and and it will bring you God speed.

 ![img](img/solar/3.png)